ttanner/kryptomime/README.rst

 Proper kryptography requires security audits of the complete system.
-Even though the author is not aware of any bugs in this software, it comes ABSOLUTELY NO WARRANTY.
+Even though the author is not aware of any bugs in this software, it comes with ABSOLUTELY NO WARRANTY.
 USE THIS SOFTWARE AT YOUR OWN RISK.

 Installation
 ~~~~~~~~~~~~